uwctri/CalendarQuestions/README.md

 ## Call Outs

-* The code base has not had extensive review and needs to be refactored
+* The JS code base is pretty messy and needs to be refactored

+* We rely on 4 external libraries (CLNDR, Moment, Moment-Range, and LoDash)